Hulkbuster_05

 Turn 1

 If you have Kitty Pryde, it’s time to play her and start increasing her power.
+It is preferable to wait and play Nightcrawler in a lane where Elsa Bloodstone can buff him.

 Turn 2

 We have multiple options for this turn.
 The correct decision is usually between Angela and Kraven, either of which will anchor a lane.
-Choose the one that can most easily reach eight power in combination with the cards in your hand.
+Choose the one that can most easily reach 6+ power in combination with the cards in your hand.

 Turn 3